Wabash Railroad: Toledo–Hannibal

 The Toledo to Hannibal Line was constructed in 1855.
 The line out of the Illinois River valley from Griggsville to Baylis had the steepest ruling grade on the Wabash, almost 2%, which required helpers in steam era.
 After World War II, the line was relocated to ease the grade.
 In 1955, passenger service was discontinued, and by 1989, the line from Maumee to Liberty Center, Ohio, was abandoned.
-The portion from Liberty Center to the western border of Ohio is operated by a shortline railroad.
+The portion from Liberty Center to the western border of Ohio is operated by the Napoleon, Defiance & Western Railroad.
 The abandoned section was converted for use as the south fork of the Wabash Cannonball Trail.
+In 2016, the ND&W removed the rails from the section of line between Liberty Center and Napoleon.

 The Maumee-Montpelier, Ohio, section was abandoned by NS in 1990, and makes up the North fork of the Wabash Cannonball Trail.
 It is the longest rail trail in Ohio.

 After the breakup of Conrail in 1998, NS connected the small remaining segment from Maumee to its Chicago Main, allowing it to access Maumee via a shorter route.
 This caused the abandonment of the west side of the Toledo Terminal Railroad.